Sub-Agent + Dispatch Skill Compatibility Matrix

 Codex CLI (dispatch skill + inlined chain composition)

-The 4th sub-agent (pm-release-conductor) is DRY-RUN VALIDATED only on Codex CLI.
+A fourth, pm-release-conductor, is DRY-RUN VALIDATED only on Codex CLI.
 The dispatch-mechanism portion works: GATE C of the maintainer test harness exercised all 6 gates (G0/G1/G2/G2.5/G3/G4) with auditor inlined at G0 + G2.5 and curator inlined at G2; the context budget held; the no-bypass + only-tag-G2.5-captured-SHA invariants worked; the dry-run G3 correctly skipped actual git operations.
 What was NOT exercised: an actual git tag + git push operation on Codex CLI; that path has only been exercised on Claude Code.
+The remaining two sub-agents have their own sections below: pm-workflow-orchestrator is EXPERIMENTAL on Codex CLI, and pm-skill-router is N/A on every cross-client cell (it ships no dispatch skill).

 For live release on Codex CLI, the maintainer should either run on Claude Code (the validated path) or, if Codex CLI is required, re-run the harness at maintainer-gate-testing-codex.md in --no-dry-run mode first and document the result.
 The conductor’s no-bypass discipline applies regardless, so the worst case is the same as on Claude Code.